AI Summary of Peer-Reviewed Research

 Key points

-• The paper argues that difference scores are a problematic way to measure affective polarization.
+• The paper criticizes difference scores for measuring affective polarization.

-• Polyvariate regression is presented as an alternative that does not require a difference score.
+• Polyvariate regression is presented as an alternative analytic approach.

-• The comparison favored polyvariate regression over difference score measures.
+• The comparison of methods favored polyvariate regression over a difference-score outcome.

 Disclosure